 Figure 7.
 Speed & Acceleration Tab

 Step 6: Make the needed changes to the acceleration and deceleration.
-Adjust ‘Acceleration (RPM/s)’, ‘Deceleration (RPM/s)’ settings as needed, shown in Figure 8.
-Changing these values will adjust the revolutions per minute per second, thus changing the amount of time needed to reach the maximum speed and/or the time needed to come to a complete stop.
-Adjusting the ‘Max Speed (RMP)’ setting will not make any changes to the motor speed while operating in the ‘Open Loop’ mode.
-If speed adjustments are needed, look at our blog for a tutorial on changing maximum speed.
+Adjust the ‘Acceleration (RPM/s)’ and ‘Deceleration (RPM/s)’ settings as needed, shown in Figure 8.
+Changing these values will adjust the revolutions per minute per second, thus changing the time needed to reach the maximum speed and the time needed to come to a complete stop.
+Adjusting the ‘Max Speed (RMP)’ setting will not change the motor speed while operating in the ‘Open Loop’ mode.

 Figure 8.
 Motor 1 Acceleration

 Step 7: Go to Motor 2 of your drive system.
-Locate and expand the ‘Motor 2 Output’ tab, shown in Figure 9.
+Locate and expand the ‘Motor 2 Output’ tab in Figure 9.
 Make the necessary changes as you did above with Motor 1.

 Figure 9.
 Motor 2 Acceleration